 - Presence of Omega 3 & 6 for a plush skin

-9. Best Sensitive Stomach Dog Food for Allergies – Hill’s Science Diet Review
+9. Best Sensitive Stomach Dog Food for Allergies – Hill’s Science Diet

 A poor diet of pets as a result of a sensitive stomach is usually reflected in the physical appearance of the dog.
-Hill’s Science diet is therefore manufactured to tackle the issue of dogs with sensitive stomach and allergies.
-The food is formulated to give premium health and contains prebiotic fibers for gut bacteria, and to support a balanced microbiome.
+Hill’s Science diet is therefore manufactured to tackle the issue of dogs with sensitive stomachs and allergies.
+The food is formulated to give premium health and contains prebiotic fibers for gut bacteria, and support a balanced microbiome.

 Additionally, it contains a blend of brewer rice, whole grain sorghum, cracked pearled barley, and pea protein.
 Also, it contains Omega-6 and Vitamin E, which help to nourish and maintain healthy skin, and the prebiotic fiber to support gut bacteria and improve the overall health.